 CMC-A-2020-06-07 - The CMC asks that the CESG Chair and Secretariat investigate options for updating the CCSDS Strategic Plan Format created and formerly maintained by Juan Miro.
 Options to automate the process for generating the report and new formats for the report should be considered, and results reported to the CMC.

 M. Blackwood reported that he had met with K.J.
-Schulz and T. Pham twice in in 2022 and discussed the topic of the strategic plan.
+Schulz and T. Pham twice in 2022 and discussed the topic of the strategic plan.
 They agreed that the required information was already contained in the CWE, it was simply a matter of determining an export format.
 With the CWE being upgraded to SharePoint 2019 later in 2022, it made sense to delay this action until that work was completed.
 The CMC agreed to extend the due date to the fall 2022 CMC Meeting.

 CMC-A-2020-12-06 - The CMC directs the CESG Chair and Secretariat to review the Strategic Plan on the CWE and Projects databases and determine what information should be included in an Excel export.

 M. Blackwood reported that, again, he had met with K.J.
-Schulz and T. Pham twice in in 2022 and discussed the topic and that as the two action items are linked, it was decided to be best to delay this action item.
+Schulz and T. Pham twice in 2022 and discussed the topic and that as the two action items are linked, it was decided to be best to delay this action item.
 The CMC agreed to extend the due date to the fall 2022 CMC Meeting.

 CMC-A-2020-12-07 - The CMC directs the Secretariat to produce the Excel export decided upon from CMC-A-2020-12-06 and provide this file to the CMC for review.
 The CMC should respond with any additional information they believe should be included in the report.